Pension Towers: Construction costs

-Phase I of the civil works, which was performed by ROKO Construction Company, cost UGX:42.5 billion.
-In August 2012, China Civil Engineering Construction Corporation (CCECC) was awarded the contract to complete the construction of the second phase of the project at a contract price of UGX:222.3 billion.
-This brings the total construction price to UGX:264.8 billion.
-During the 2018 Annual General Meeting, the NSSF chairman announced that construction of the second phase would cost US$110 million.
+The first phase of the civil works, which was performed by ROKO Construction Company, cost USh 42.5 billion.
+In August 2012, China Civil Engineering Construction Corporation was awarded the contract to complete the second phase of the project at a price of USh 222.3 billion.
+This brought the total construction price to USh 264.8 billion.
+During the 2018 annual general meeting, the National Social Security Fund chairman announced that the construction of the second phase would cost US$ 110 million.

 Controversy

-In August 2012, it came to light that the selection of the contractor had contravened Uganda's procurement protocols.
-The winning bid was reported to be UGX:20 billion more expensive than the lowest bidder.
-The Inspector General of Government (IGG) stepped in and voided the award.
-An NSSF manager responsible for "procurement and disposal" was fired.
-In the meantime, the IGG has recommended that the whole tendering process be repeated and outsourced.
-The jostling for the way forward continues between NSSF, the IGG, and the government's Public Procurement Disposal of Public Assets Authority.
+In August 2012, reports showed that the contractor selection did not follow Ugandan procurement rules.
+The winning bid cost USh 20 billion more than the lowest offer.
+The Inspector General of Government cancelled the award and a manager at the National Social Security Fund was fired.
+The Inspector General of Government also recommended repeating the entire process through an outside firm.
+Officials from the National Social Security Fund, the Inspector General of Government, and the Public Procurement and Disposal of Public Assets Authority continue to discuss how to proceed.

 Recent developments

-In September 2018, NSSF officials made public announcements that after a seven-year delay, work on the skyscraper would resume later the same year.
-A new contractor, China Railway Construction Engineering Group Company Limited, has been selected, at a new revised cost of US$110 million (approx. USh410 billion).
+In September 2018, officials from the National Social Security Fund announced that construction of the skyscraper would resume later that year following a seven-year delay.
+A new contractor, China Railway Construction Engineering Group Company Limited, was selected at a revised cost of US$ 110 million (approximately USh 410 billion).